mukesh-capsitech/rossanodan/content/posts/how-to-create-a--personal-photo-server.md

 sudo usermod -aG docker pi
 ```

-and then check the installation
+and then I checked the installation

 ```
 docker version